 He has a rich and varied experience of over 26 years.
 He started his career as Pre-job training staff in August, 1994.
-Then, he held the posts of Salesman of Mining and Power Company under CMC; Bangladesh Project Team Salesman of CMC; General Representative and Vice General Manager of Mining and Power Company under CMC; DGM of Mining and Electricity Engineering Department of CNTIC; Vice Minister of Business of Energy Department under CMC; Vice GM of Business of Energy Department under CMC; GM and Branch Secretary of Energy Department under CMC.
-DGM & GM of Energy Department under CMC, Vice

-President and president of CMC.
-At present, he is the Chairman of CMC.
+Then, he held the posts of Salesman of Mining and Power Company under CMC; Bangladesh Project Team Salesman of CMC; General Representative and Vice General Manager of Mining and Power Company under CMC; DGM of Mining and Electricity Engineering Department of CNTIC; Vice Minister of Business of Energy Department under CMC; DGM of Energy Department under CMC; GM and Branch Secretary of Energy Department under CMC.
+DGM & GM of Energy Department under CMC, Vice President, president and Chairman of CMC.
+At present, he is the Chairman of Genertec International Company.